Friday, September 17, 2021

 VI.
 The Head of State

 A. The President of the United States shall be the head of state of the United States.
-He shall hold his office during one term of ten years.
+He shall hold his office during one term of eight years.

 B. The President shall be elected, as follows: